jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

   RouterApp,
 });
 ```
 Note that you should not register a renderer on the server, since there won't be a domNodeId when we're server rendering.
+Note that the `RouterApp` imported by `serverRegistration.js` is from a different file.
 For an example of how to set up an app for server rendering, see the [react router docs](react-router.md).

 #### RouterAppRenderer.jsx
 ```jsx